 A DMM can be used to measure voltage, resistance and current.
-Modern multimeters even have many other advanced features, such as continuity test, diode test and measuring capacitance.
+Modern multi-meters even have advanced features, such as continuity test, diode test and measuring capacitance.

 A basic multimeter has two probes and a dial in the middle for selecting function.

-There are usually 3 to 4 connectors to connect the probes depending on the function.
-The black probe is always in the black connector for ground.
-The red probe can go into one of the red connectors depending on what you are measuring.
+There are usually 3 to 4 ports for connecting the probes depending on the function.
+The black probe should always be plugged into the black port as the ground (COM).
+The red probe can go into one of the red ports depending on what you are measuring.

 Don’t be daunted by the amount of functions/modes that are available, we normally only ever use 4 or 5 of them when testing an FPV drone.
 Here I will explain how to use these basic modes.

 How to Test Continuity

-Continuity mode checks for short circuit between two points.
-If there is a short circuit the multimeter should beep.
-If the two probes touch directly, the multimeter should beep as the resistance is zero.
+Continuity mode checks for short circuit between two points, and if there is a short circuit, the multimeter will beep.

 Before powering up your quadcopter for the first time, you should check for continuity between the positive and negative wires of the power lead.